Raytheon: 2010s

 In May 2015, Raytheon acquired cybersecurity firm Websense, Inc. from Vista Equity Partners for $1.9 billion and combined it with RCP, formerly part of its IIS segment to form Raytheon|Websense.
-In October 2015, Raytheon|Websense acquired Foreground Security, a provider of security operations centers, managed security service solutions and cybersecurity professional services, for $62 million.
+In October 2015, Raytheon|Websense acquired Foreground Security for $62 million.
 In January 2016, Raytheon|Websense acquired the firewall provider Stonesoft from Intel Security for an undisclosed amount and renamed itself to Forcepoint.

 In July 2016, Poland's Defence Minister Antoni Macierewicz planned to sign a letter of intent with Raytheon for a $5.6 billion deal to upgrade its Patriot missile-defence shield.

 In 2017, Saudi Arabia signed business deals worth billions of dollars with multiple American companies, including Raytheon.

-In July 2019, Qatar's Ministry of Defense committed to acquire Raytheon’s NASAM and Patriot missile defense systems.
+In July 2019, Qatar's Ministry of Defense committed to acquire Raytheon's NASAM and Patriot missile defense systems.
+The company would later be fined for paying bribes to a Qatari officials to influence defense purchases.

 2020s

 In February 2020, Raytheon completed the first radar antenna array for the US Army's new missile defense radar, known as the Lower Tier Air and Missile Defense Sensor (LTAMDS), to replace the service's Patriot air and missile defense system sensor.

 In April 2020, the company merged with United Technologies Corporation to form Raytheon Technologies.
-The merged company is headquartered in Waltham rather than UTC's base in Farmington, Connecticut.
+The merged company is headquartered in Arlington, Virginia rather than UTC's base in Farmington, Connecticut.

+Raytheon was sanctioned by the Chinese government in October 2020, and February 2023 due to arm sales to Taiwan.

+In July 2023, Raytheon Technologies renamed themselves to RTX Corporation and merged the Raytheon Intelligence & Space and Raytheon Missiles & Defense business segments to form a new Raytheon business segment.

+In August 2024, RTX agreed to pay a $200 million fine for the unauthorized export of defense technology to China, Russia, Iran, and elsewhere, to settle more than 750 violations of the Arms Export Control Act and the International Traffic in Arms Regulations, or ITAR.
+The company was allowed to pay only half the fine to the government and to put half of the fine toward “remedial compliance measures to strengthen RTX’s compliance program.”
+In October 2024, RTX agreed to pay nearly $1 billion to settle allegations of defrauding the U.S. Defense Department and bribing a Qatari military official.
+Company officials said the misconduct mostly occurred before 2020 and pledged to improve its compliance programs.